 On 27th September, the birthday of Sri Mata Amritanandamayi Devi, Sri.
-P. Narayana Kurup will be awarded the Amrita Keerti Puraskar for his meritorious contributions to spiritual and philosophical literature.
+P. Narayana Kurup was awarded the Amrita Keerti Puraskar for his meritorious contributions to spiritual and philosophical literature.
 Kurup is an award-winning poet and literary critic and is a recipient of numerous awards, including the Ollur Award.

 His Excellency the Governor of Kerala, Sri.
 R.L.
-Bhatia, will hand over the award, which consists of a cash prize of Rs.
+Bhatia, handed over the award, which consists of a cash prize of Rs.
 123,456, a handcrafted idol Saraswati Devi and a Certificate of Commendation from the Mata Amritanandamayi Math.

 The Math first began presenting the Amrita Keerti Award in 2001 “to seek out and honour those deserving personalities who have helped to promote a healthy society through the preservation of the ancient and enduring human values of Sanatana Dharma.”